Let me introduce you to a luxury accessible cottage, The Room For All Seasons, in Derbyshire.

-The Peak District National Park really is an area of natural outstanding beauty.
+The Peak District National Park is an area of natural outstanding beauty.

-Whether you want a full holiday, short break or simply want to get away from it all.
+Whether you want a full holiday, a short break, or to get away from it all.
 We highly recommend The Room For All Seasons.

 Where would you like to go next?